resources

 3. Provide Full Training

-Once you’ve decided to go for HR automation, make sure everyone is aware of the upcoming changes and when they’ll happen.
+Once you’ve decided to go for HR automation, ensure everyone knows the upcoming changes and when they’ll happen.
 Assess the abilities of your workforce — some may already be comfortable with digital tools and automation, while others will need more intensive training.

-It’s important that everyone is confident in using the new tools.
+Everyone must be confident in using the new tools.
 Otherwise, you won’t see the improved time efficiency you were expecting.
-Keep the lines of communication open to explain and assist employees at all comfort and experience levels during the transition, so they can leverage the tools to their advantage.
+Keep the lines of communication open to explain and support employees at all comfort and experience levels during the transition so that they may leverage the tools to their advantage.

 4. Get Feedback on How It’s Going